 Ordering Expensive Upgrades Shortly Before Selling

-There is a big difference between getting a home ready for sale and making a bunch of upgrades to it to inflate the sale price.
+When you're selling a house, there is a big difference between getting a home ready for sale and making a bunch of upgrades to it to inflate the sale price.
 The former is practical and can generate a better sale price, while the latter rarely results in an equal return on investment.

 No matter how much money you could throw into your home, target improvements that are most likely to increase your return on investment.
 For example, updating attic insulation might get you more in value than you paid.
 In comparison, if you gut the kitchen and rebuild it from scratch, you will pay several thousand dollars more than you will receive in increased home value.

-Answering Incorrectly on Seller Disclosure
+Answering Incorrectly on the Seller Disclosure

-Questions about filling-out a Seller's Disclosure?
+Questions about filling out a Seller's Disclosure?
 Check with an attorney about your specific circumstance.

 During the selling process, you will complete and sign a lot of paperwork.
 Consider all of it legal documentation, and treat it with the utmost respect.

 On the seller disclosure, homeowners are asked to indicate their knowledge about certain aspects of the home.
-Typically, they are directed to check "yes," "no" or "do not know."
+Typically, they are directed to check "yes," "no," or "do not know."

 Some sellers think that they can bypass some of the delays involved with the inspection process by marking "no" on things of which they are unsure.
-This act can backfire and cost a lot of money long-term.
+This act can backfire and cost a lot of money long term.